-How to Raise Money for Charitable Organizations – While You Exercise
+How to Fundraise for Charity While You Exercise

 Did you know that you can raise money for charities and socially conscious organizations – just by working out?